aws/aws-eks-best-practices/content/security/docs/iam.md

 ### CloudWatch query to help users identify clients sending requests to global STS endpoint

-Run CloudWatch query below to get ste endpoint.
+Run CloudWatch query below to get sts endpoint.
 Run this If stsendpoint equals to "sts.amazonaws.com", then it is a global STS endpoint.

 ```aidl
 fields @timestamp, @message, @logStream, @log,stsendpoint